openvelinux/kernel/Documentation/admin-guide/cgroup-v2.rst

 		collapsing an existing range of pages.
 This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE is not set.

+	  hugetlb
+		Amount of memory used by hugetlb pages.
+This metric only shows up if hugetlb usage is accounted for in memory.current (i.e. cgroup is mounted with the memory_hugetlb_accounting option).

   memory.numa_stat
 	A read-only nested-keyed file which exists on non-root cgroups.